 Automatic Watch Winder TPD Setting

-Orient Crown cannot guarantee the accuracy of this database.
-We are only as good as the information that we receive directly from manufacturers, or through our research.
-If you cannot find your watch TPD setting within this database we suggest that you try the following method to determine your watch winding settings:
+Orient Crown cannot guarantee the accuracy of this database, information provided are at our best knowledge during our data compilation.
+Cannot find your watch TPD setting from our comprehensive database?
+You may try the following method to determine your watch winding settings: